 - Place the butter in the bowl of a mixer (stand or handheld), mixing on medium-high speed until butter is light and fluffy.
 You may need to scrape down sides a couple of times, mix for 1-2 minutes.
 Add confectioners sugar, cocoa powder and 2 tablespoons of the cream and the vanilla, mix on low until sugar is combined, adding more cream as needed for frosting to come together.
 Scrape down sides, increase to high speed and mix until light and fluffy, the chocolate should lighten as it whips.

 Assembling the Cake Pops

-* Forget to bring your eggs to room temp, like I do so often?
-No worries, put eggs into a bowl of warm (not hot) water for about 10 minutes.
+* To quickly bring eggs to room temp, place eggs into a bowl of warm (not hot) water for about 10 minutes.

 ***If using pure chocolate or chocolate chips, chop up well before melting and add 1/2 teaspoon vegetable oil when melting.

 - Anchor Hocking 2 Quart Glass Batter Bowl With Lid (81106L11)